finos/FDC3/docs/api-bridging/spec.md

 }
 ```

+When an agent connects to the bridge, it should adopt the state of any channels that do not currently exist or do not currently contain state of a particular type.
+This synchronization is NOT performed via broadcast as the context being merged would become the most recent context on the channel, when other contexts may have been broadcast subsequently.
+Rather, it should be adopted internally by the Desktop Agent merging it such that it would be received by applications that are adding a user channel context listener or calling `channel.getCurrentContext()`.

-When applying the updated channel state, it should be noted that desktop agents will not have context listeners for previously unknown channels, and can simply record that channel's state for use when that channel is first used.
-For known channel names, the Desktop Agent must also compare its current state to that which it has just received and may need to broadcast context to existing connected listeners.
-As context listeners can be registered for either a specific type or all types some care is necessary when doing so (as the most recently transmitted Context should be received by un-typed listeners).
-Hence, updating listeners for a known channel should be performed as follows:
+It should be noted that Deskop Agents will not have context listeners for previously unknown channels, and SHOULD simply record that channel's state for use when that channel is first used.

+For known channel names, the Desktop Agent MUST also compare its current state to that which it has just received and may need to internally adopt context of types not previously seen on a channel.
+As context listeners can be registered for either a specific type or all types some care is necessary when doing so (as only the most recently transmitted Context should be received by un-typed listeners).
+Hence, the new context MUST only be passed to a context listener if it was registered specifically for that type and a context of that type did not previously exist on the channel.

+In summary, updating listeners for a known channel should be performed as follows:

-1. The incoming channel state `channelState` for a particular channel should be processed from last (oldest) to first.
+1. The incoming channel state `channelState` for a particular channel should be processed from last to first (most recent context broadcast).
-2. If there is no current context of that type, broadcast it to listeners of that specific type only.
+2. If there is no current context of that type, broadcast it to any listeners of that specific type only.
 3. If there is a current context of that type, and it does not match the incoming object exactly, broadcast it to listeners of that specific type only.
 4. If the most recent (first in the incoming array) type OR value of that type doesn't match the most recent context broadcast on the channel, broadcast it to un-typed listeners only.

+This procedure is the same for both previously connected and connecting agents, however, the merging procedure used by the DAB in step 5 will result in apps managed by previously connected agents only rarely receiving context broadcasts (and only for types they have not yet seen on a channel).

-After applying the `connectedAgentsUpdate` message, the newly connected desktop agent and other already connected agents are able to begin communicating through the bridge.
+After applying the `connectedAgentsUpdate` message, the newly connected Deskop Agent and other already connected agents are able to begin communicating through the bridge.

-Channel state synchronization messages from the DAB to Desktop Agents should be handled atomically to prevent message overlap with `fdc3.broadcast`, `channel.broadcast`, `fdc3.addContextListener` or `channel.getCurrentContext`.
+The handling of these synchronization messages from the DAB to Desktop Agents should be handled atomically by Desktop Agents to prevent message overlap with `fdc3.broadcast`, `channel.broadcast`, `fdc3.addContextListener` or `channel.getCurrentContext`.
+I.e. the `connectedAgentsUpdate` message must be processed immediately on receipt and updates applied before any other messages are sent or responses processed.

+Similarly, the DAB must process `handshake` messages and issue `connectedAgentsUpdate` messages to all participants (steps 3-6) atomically, allowing no overlap with the processing of other messages from connected agents.

-#### Step 6.
+#### Step 7.
 Disconnects

-Although not part of the connection protocol, it should be noted that the `connectedAgentsUpdate` message sent in step 5 should also be sent whenever an agent disconnects from the bridge to update other agents.
+Although not part of the connection protocol, it should be noted that the `connectedAgentsUpdate` message sent in step 6 should also be sent whenever an agent disconnects from the bridge to update other agents.
 If any agents remain connected, then the `channelState` does not change and can be omitted.
 However, if the last agent disconnects the bridge SHOULD discard its internal `channelState`, instead of issuing the update.

-## Interactions between Desktop Agents
+## Handling FDC3 Interactions When Bridged

-The use of Desktop Agent Bridging affects how a desktop agent must handle FDC3 API calls.
-Details on how this affects the FD3 API and how a desktop agent should interact with other agents over the bridge are provided below in this section.
+The use of Desktop Agent Bridging affects how a Desktop Agent must handle FDC3 API calls.
+Details on how this affects the FD3 API, how a Desktop Agent should interact the bridge and specifics of the messaging protocol are provided in this section.

-### Handling FDC3 calls When Bridged
+### Messaging protocol
 TBC - describe generic protocol for working with the bridge for both fire and forget and request/response type calls.

 ### Identifying Desktop Agents Identity and Message Sources